rncwind/whydoesntmycodework/posts/adding_feeds.md

 I have made the conscious decision to not support RSS, and instead support Atom.
-The only feed reader that I am aware of which does not support Atom out of the box is Emacs' Gnus (It can however use ¬`nnatom`¬ with a little bit of elisp).
+The only feed reader that I am aware of which does not support Atom out of the box is Emacs' Gnus (It can however use `nnatom` with a little bit of elisp).
 Because of this, there is almost zero incentive for me to duplicate work and support a older, worse format.